spurin/diveintoansible-lab/README.md

 docker-compose up
 ```

 If all goes well, it should start the lab environment.
 You should keep this window open and running whilst using the course.
 In your browser, then browse to http://localhost:1000 and you should get the lab interface.
 If you find that you cannot login to the Ansible control host (ubuntu-c) as ansible and the password of password, then there is a fault with your configuration.
-If this is the case, it is important to perform the following actions before troubleshooting or changing your configuration -
+If this is the case, it is important to perform the following actions before troubleshooting or changing your configuration.
+Press CTRL-C, then run the following -

 ```
 docker-compose rm